 37. THE KING’S SPEECH (2010)

 A good number of the historical dramas the Academy get their knickers in a twist about each year aren’t actually as good as they think they are.
 They do occasionally get it right though, and the Best Picture winner in 2011 was a worthy winner.
-No doubt Cats (2019) director Tom Hooper with be popping his copy of The Kings Speech in his dvd player this new year to remind himself of happier times, and to relieve the decades best duet, the brilliant back and forth between Colin Firth’s King George VI and Geoffrey Rush’s Lionel Logue, ‘I don’t care how many arseholes have sat in this chair’.
+No doubt Cats (2019) director Tom Hooper will be popping his copy of The Kings Speech in to his dvd player this new year to remind himself of happier times, and to relive the decades best duet, the brilliant back and forth between Colin Firth’s King George VI and Geoffrey Rush’s Lionel Logue, ‘I don’t care how many arseholes have sat in this chair’.

 36. THE IRISHMAN (2019)